ASFM-HLM-STEMLAB/NSP2017-Capsule-Design/README.md

 ## What is it?
 Fusion360 and Printable STL files for our capsule design.
 We will update this files as we progress towards a final design.
+(Shown files are preliminary and placeholders.
+Milestone designs coming soon.

 ## Requirements + Setup